wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 ### Body

 The body is _deterministically_ derived from an on-chain message.
-Any two Guardians must derive the same body.
-This requirement exists so that there is always a one-to-one relationship between VAAs and messages to avoid double-processing of messages.
+Any two Guardians processing the same message must derive the same resulting body.
+This requirement exists so that there is always a one-to-one relationship between VAAs and messages to avoid double-processing messages.

 - `timestamp` ++"u32"++ - the timestamp of the block this message was published in
 - `nonce` ++"u32"++